jersonreyes/blnd/README.md

  1. Buy or get a free domain name (x10hosting)
  2. Use free web hosting services (freenom)
  3. Setup phpMyAdmin.
 Customize username, password and database name if possible.
+ 4. Download the repo.
+Click Code > Download ZIP or clone using CLI Git.
-4. Change $servername, $username, $password on hanlder/index.php blndd.api/index.php
+4. Change $servername, $username, $password on handler/index.php blndd.api/index.php
 5. Upload your files on your chosen web hosting.
 6. Import `DATABASE (PRE-DESIGNED, IMPORT).sql` on your phpMyAdmin page.
 You can also use the csv answer file if you choose to go with your own  database structure.
 Located at `answers/_COMBINED.csv`
 7. Double check if you changed all server details on the handler file.
 A simple error can mess up your website.